theodoreOnzGit/neovideConfig/README.md

 different pathing issues.

 It may be best to avoid python altogether.

+Otherwise use a python virtual environment.
+That may produce consistent results.

 #### what not to do:
 using one of the following will get a python executable that